wpaczesniak/Train_information_app/README.md

-# Data Protection Project
+# Train Informmation
-An app under development that will be used to find train information.
+An application for finding train information.

 ## Table of contents
 * [General info](#general-info)